-Our current reality: Our current reality: We have 74 students on campus who have either an EL or RFEP designation.
-43 students across three grade levels are RFEP and 31 students across three grade levels are EL.
-9 of our students are considered Long Term English Learners (LTEL).
-According to the most recent data, all but 2 of our EL students met their AMAO targets of obtaining annual CELDT proficiency.
-We are awaiting the 2016 SBAC scores for ELA and Math.
+Our current reality: We have 69 students at Emerson who have either an EL or RFEP designation.
+46 students across three grade levels are RFEP and 23 students across three grade levels are EL.
+7 of our students are considered Long Term English Learners (LTEL).
+According to the most recent data, all but 6 of our EL students met their AMAO targets of obtaining annual CELDT proficiency.
+We are awaiting the 2017 SBAC scores for ELA and Math.

-SMART Goal: It is our goal through ELD class support, Read 180, English 3D curriculum and other interventions that we will increase student performance by 2016 as measured in reclassification, performance in academic courses and SBAC proficiency in the Common Core expectations for all students.
-We will still still look for annual increases in CELDT levels as well.
+SMART Goal: It is our goal through ELD class support, iLit, 21st Century Reading and English 3D curriculum and other interventions that we will increase student performance by 2017 as measured in reclassification, performance in academic courses and SBAC proficiency in the Common Core expectations for all students.
+The state will transition to the new ELPAC test during the 2017-18 school year.
+We will give the CELDT test as an initial assessment only.